 Future National ICT Industry Platform Program

 Acting as a catalyst for the development of networks and clusters is a key NICTA purpose, which is hence a key aim of the NICTA Gift to SIEF.
 CSIRO Data61 is the largest data innovation group in Australia, and connects a network of organisations across academia, corporations, start-ups, Commonwealth, State and Territory government agencies, investors and entrepreneurs focused on data-driven innovation for Australia but with global context.
-CSIRO Data61 is an essential part of the Future National ICT Industry Platform Program to leverage that networked approach in the conduct of Challenges, and to maximise efficiencies and reach in connection with the Program.
+CSIRO Data61 is an essential part of the Future National ICT Industry Platform Program to leverage that networked approach in the conduct of Digital Missions, and to maximise efficiencies and reach in connection with the Program.

-Challenges and Projects may be selected and approved at the discretion of the SIEF Trustee (after considering advice from the PAC), based on the extent to which a proposed Challenge/Project meets the following criteria:
+Digital Missions and Projects may be selected and approved at the discretion of the SIEF Trustee (after considering advice from the PAC), based on the extent to which a proposed Challenge/Project meets the following criteria:

 - (Threshold).
 The challenge can be addressed through Research;